EMI-Group/evox/docs/source/guide/install/install.md

     torch --> cpu
 ```

 To summarize, whether `evox` has CPU support or Nvidia GPU support (CUDA) or AMD GPU support (ROCm) depends on the installed PyTorch version.
-Please refere to the PyTorch official website for more installation help: [`torch`](https://pytorch.org/)
+Please refers to the PyTorch official website for more installation help: [`torch`](https://pytorch.org/)

 ## Nvidia GPU support on Windows